Quantum-Computing-Jufo-2019/quantum-computer-GUI/README.md

 1. Install python 3
 2. Install the dwave oceans toolkit
 3. Install PyQt4 and numpy
+4. Clone this repository
-4. Run jufo-gui.py with python 3
+5. Run jufo-gui.py with python 3